original-picture/JUCE/README-fork.md

     That would lead to a confusing user experience
   * no that's a bad idea.
 Just unparent child windows (at the native level) in the destructor

-- [ ] on windows, minimizingi a parent window will minimize the windows children, but sometimes will not minimize the children of children
+- [ ] on windows, minimizing a parent window will minimize the windows children, but sometimes will not minimize the children of children
   * maybe just make `ComponentPeer::setMinimized` recursively call itself on children
+  * calling `setAlwaysOnTop` on the parent window seems to make this bug happen all the time instead of only sometimes
 - [ ] not really a bug, but on macOS if a parent and its children are minimized one by one, starting with the children and ending with the parent, all of the windows will get minimized (obviously), but they w